 Fontana di Santa Maria in Trastevere

 Another very famous fountain in Rome is the one located in the heart of the Trastevere neighborhood, namely facing the Basilica of Santa Maria in Trastevere in the namesake piazza.
 Even though the version that we see today was built by Carlo Fontana in 1692, the fountain has been restored, revamped, and modified several times throughout the centuries from its original building in the 15th century.
-Mentioned already in 1471, it is the first public fountain in Trastevere and one of the oldest monumental fountains in Rome.
+As mentioned already in 1471, it is the first public fountain in Trastevere and one of the oldest monumental fountains in Rome.

 Surrounded by a large staircase, this is one of the favorite hangouts in the neighborhood.
 Whether it’s day or night, tourists or locals, you will hardly go past without seeing groups of friends sitting and chatting below the fountain.

-Fontana delle Rane in Piazza Mincio
+Fontana delle Rane in the Coppedè Quarter

 The Fountain of the Frogs owes its name to the twelve frogs that decorate it.
 Quirky and picturesque, it perfectly matches the eclectic style of the area it’s in.
 Quartiere Coppedè is a 20th-century Liberty-style neighborhood designed by architect Gino Coppedè and is one of the coolest hidden gems in Rome.

 The main body of the fountain rises from the center of the large pool and is decorated with male figures with fishing nets, shell-shaped basins, frogs and bees probably inspired by the art of Bernini.
 The whole area is surrounded by buildings decorated with animals and mythological figures.

 Out of curiosity, and also to dispense some helpful tips, during your sightseeing you will have certainly noticed the little fountains scattered all around the city.
 Romans call them nasoni, Italian for big noses, and they are those cast-iron little fountains from where Rome’s drinkable water continuously pours down.